Itera/java-test/readme.md

 ### Parametric example

-Example: SimpleParametricTest
+Example: `SimpleParametricTest`

 ---

 ## Unit tests in a real application

+Consider a service in a database backed application.
+The service has a property supplied via the constructor that is a repository.

-We want to test business logic in a service class.
-This service has a property which is a repository.
+We want to test the business logic in that service class - for example a calculation.

 Issue - we need to provide a full implementation of the repository to test a non-related method.

+Example - we want to test the `complexCalculation` method in `DummyJavaService`

+---

 Things to consider: